-10 Effective early intervention services help infants and toddlers make developmental progress and and, in fact, were cut in 2009.
-Inadequate funding has caused significant operating deficits for intervention specialists.
+(3) The Medicaid rates paid early intervention services have not been increased since 2002, and, in fact, were cut in 2009.
+Inadequate funding has caused significant operating deficits for Rhode Island's certified early intervention providers and low wages and high turnover for early intervention specialists.